 I also coordinate and teach APS405; APS6606; APS 6607 (Advanced Biological Analysis), a week-long intensive training module for 4th year MBiolSci students, MRes students and fist year PhD students.

 I supervised level 4 MBiolSci students with project focused on food webs, phenotypic plasticity, biotechnology and conservation modelling.

 - Editor-in-Chief, Ecology and Evolution (Wiley - BES - SSE- ESEB; 2014 - present)

 - External Examiner, Periodic Review, Life Sciences, University of Liverpool (2019)

 - External Examiner, Ecology, Evolution and Conservation, Imperial College London (2017-2019)

-- Director of Recruitment, Department of Animal and Plant Sciences (2018 - present)
+- Director of Student Recruitment, School of Biosciences (2018 - present)